The Best Bunn Coffee Maker (A Look At The Top 5)

 This machine is quite similar to the Velocity, however, a notable difference is the extension of contact time between the always-hot water and coffee, so you end up getting more bang for your buck in terms of flavor.

 If you want to make between 4 and 10 cups at a time in under 4 minutes, this is the machine for you.
+Especially if you want your coffee fast.
+If thats you, here are the fastest coffee makers.

 - Turbulence-inducing spray head increases the contact time between the water and coffee grounds to make better tasting coffee.